nedmsmith/draft-smith-satp-vlei-binding/draft-smith-satp-vlei-binding.md

 {::boilerplate bcp14-tagged}

+## Terminology

+* Legal Entity : any organization or structure that is legally or financially responsible for its actions and can enter into financial transactions, explicitly excluding natural persons except where they act as sole proprietors recognized as legal entities {{-iso17442}}.

+* Natural person : a living human being ([LLI](https://www.law.cornell.edu/wex/natural_person)).

-# Identities {#sec-ids}
+# vLEI Identities and Credentials {#sec-ids}

 The SATP core protocol {{-satp-core}} defines a set of entities that participate in an asset transfer.
 These entities are represented in differennt ways including identifiers, credentials and public keys.
 SATP entities are presumed to have been issued cryptographically relevant identities prior to the SATP Transfer Initiation Stage (Stage 1) and subsequent exchanges.
-An entity (see Section 3 {{-rfc4949}} bound to a cryptographic key is also known as a principal {{-cacds}}.
+An entity (see Section 3 {{-rfc4949}} that weilds a cryptographic key pair can be described as a *principal* {{-cacds}}.

-A legal entity identifier (LEI) is defined by {{-iso17442}} section 1 (scope) that contains legal entity identifiers.
+SATP Gateways and Networks as well as the key management infrastructure that authorizes these keys are all principals.

+## vLEI Credential Attributes
-An LEI is essentially a globally unique value issued by a well-known issuer.
+A legal entity identifier (LEI) is essentially a globally unique value issued by a well-known entity trusted to manage the LEI namespace correctly.
-A verifiable LEI (vLEI) {{-iso-vlei}} is an Authentic Chained Data Container (ACDC) {{-acdc}} credential containing Autonomic Identifiers ([AID](https://trustoverip.github.io/kerisuite-glossary#term:autonomic-identifier)) that has three attributes:
+A verifiable LEI (vLEI) {{-iso-vlei}} is an Authentic Chained Data Container (ACDC) {{-acdc}} credential that contains three attributes:

-* Legal Entity Identifier
+* Legal Entity Identifier (LEI)
-* Person Identifier
+* Person Identifier - human friendly name
-* Organizational Role Identifier
+* Organizational Role Identifier - defined by a namespace controller such as GLEIF {{-gleif-fwk}}.

+A vLEI ACDC attributes also contain an Autonomic Identifier ([AID](https://trustoverip.github.io/kerisuite-glossary#term:autonomic-identifier)) that identifies the principal to which the other vLEI attributes are bound.
+In PKIX terminology, this AID identifies the *subject*.
-vLEI credentials are issued to *natural person* (see {{-gleif-part2}} and {{-iso-vlei}}). cryptographic keys, to form vLEI principals.
+A vLEI ACDC also contains an issuer AID that identifies the issuing principal. vLEI credentials are issued to non-natural person legal entities (see {{-gleif-part2}} and {{-iso-vlei}}).
+Nevertheless, these credentials contain `personLegalName` and `engagementContextRole` attributes that are typically associated with natural persons.

+## KERI Key Management
-AIDs link to Key Event Logs (KEL) that are form of key attestation.
+AIDs reference Key Event Log (KEL) events that can be verified by outside entities; as such is a form of key attestation.
+An ACDC issuer is anchored to a key inception event which is a digest of the current and pre-rotated keys and other key management context.
+The digest becomes the issuer's autonomic identifier (AID).
+An ACDC credential can be identified by hashing its contents.
+The resulting digest is called a Self-Addressing Identifier (SAID) {{-keri}}.

-KELs change periodically as key event receipts are added to the log, thus key state could have security implications.
+Periodically, key events are appended to the KEL resulting in a different key state.
-The state of the vLEI credential may change between SATP stages or whenever a key is used.
-The state of an ACDC is locked to keystate at issuance.
-A cryptographic hash of an ACDC credential and its initial key state can be referenced using a Self-Addressing Identifier (SAID) {{-cesr}}.
+However, the key inception event (the first event) remains unchanged.
+Anchoring AIDs to inception events means the identifier is relatively long lived as even key rotation events are anticipated at inception.
+Key rotation events that exceed the number of pre-rotated keys results in a new key inception event that conseqently invalidates its previous AID.

-When applying vLEI to SATP, ACID properties suggest that the state of the exchanged asset, the protocol state, and the key state play a role during asset exchange.
+When applying vLEI to SATP, ACID properties suggest that the state of the exchanged asset, the protocol state, and the key state play a role in determining the overall state of the asset exchange.
-Ideally, SATP principals (including key state) are unchanging during complete asset exchange (or full rollback).
+Ideally, SATP principals (including key state) is locked down as part of reliable asset exchange where the complete state can be rolled back to a known-good state.
-However, if key-state can't be locked as part of a SATP ACID exchange, key state verification at each SATP stage may be needed.
+However, if key state can't be locked as part of a SATP asset exchange, key state verification at each SATP stage may be needed to verify the subsequent key state changes occuring during SATP stages does not present a security relevant condition.

+## SATP Credentialing Assumptions

 SATP signing keys (e.g., senderGatewaySignaturePublicKey) that are based on ACDC credentials implicitly support key attestation as part of key verification.
 SATP device keys (e.g., senderGatewayDeviceIdentityPubKey) used for device authentication or device attestation can furthur strengthen trustworthiness claims of SATP endpoints.
 Some SATP keys do not use vLEI credentals, but could still be based on ACDC credentials.
-Still other credential types (e.g., X.509 {{-pkix}}) could be used for non-natural person entities.
+Still other credential types (e.g., PKIX {{-pkix}}) could be leveraged, but complicates key and trust management.
-Nevertheless, use of a Key Event Recipt Infrastructure (KERI) {{-keri}} key means these keys can benefit from KEL-based key attestation.

-{{&SELF}} assumes SATP identifiers and public keys are artifacts of a credential issued to a common entity.
+{{&SELF}} assumes SATP stage 1 messages that contain identifiers and public keys are artifacts of credentials that have been issued to SATP defined entities.
-Nevertheless, the GatewayDeviceIdentityPublicKey could be associated with a different credential from the one belongin to the GatewaySignaturePublicKey.
+In addition, SATP entities are authorized by vLEI hierarchy that supplies a legal context for asset exchange Nevertheless, the GatewayDeviceIdentityPublicKey could be associated with a different credential from that belonging to the GatewaySignaturePublicKey.
-Consequently, there MAY be additional credentials issued to SATP principals  that require additional verifier processing.
+Consequently, there MAY be additional credentials issued to SATP principals that require additional verifier processing that ensures the asset transfer legal context is in force despite bifurcated credential formats and infrastructure.

 ## SATP Identity Binding {#sec-id-bind}